brillout/wildcard-api/readme.md

 };
 ~~~

-TypeScript has first-class support and you can use your backend types on the frontend!

 Wildcard is used in production at many companies,
 every release is assailed against a heavy suit of automated tests,
 and issues are fixed promptly.